 Purchase a Parking Pass

-Red Rock Pass is required when leaving your vehicle unattended at the majority of trailheads in Sedona.
+A Red Rock Pass is required when leaving your vehicle unattended at the majority of trailheads in Sedona.
 These passes cost $5 for one calendar day, $15 for 7 consecutive days, or $20 for an annual pass.
-A Grand Annual Red Rock Pass is $40 and also includes day-use parking at Grasshopper Point, Cresent Moon, and Call O’ Canyon.
+A Grand Annual Red Rock Pass is $40 and also includes day-use parking at Grasshopper Point, Crescent Moon, and Call O’ Canyon.
 Note that an America The Beautiful Pass is accepted in lieu of the Red Rock Pass and also includes admission to Red Rock Country Heritage Sites: Palatki Ruins and Rock Art site, Honanki Ruins site, and V-Bar-V Heritage site.

 Bell Rock Loop Trail